 A multidisciplinary approach to formation evaluation is the most accurate for assessing reservoir properties.
-This section, excerpted partly from the introduction to the Atlas of Major Low-Permeability Sandstone Gas Reservoirs in the Continental United States, summarizes some of the elements that have been found to be critical in characterizing low-permeability sandstone reservoirs.
+This section summarizes some of the elements that have been found to be critical in characterizing low-permeability sandstone reservoirs.

 Our geologic studies can be divided into (1) stratigraphy and depositional systems, (2) reservoir composition and diagenesis, and (3) structural history, structural geometry, natural fractures, and stress attributes.
-Information on each of these topics is necessary to completely characterize any tight formation geologically.
+Information on each of these topics is necessary to completely characterize any tight formation geologically, yet it is important to recognize that the objects of these studies are commonly interrelated.
+Information from one area often provides important insight into solutions to seemingly unrelated problems in other areas, as illustrated by the use of diagenetic information to improve understanding of natural fractures (topical report GRI-94/0455).

 Stratigraphic information explains the physical framework in which the gas resource exists.
 Depositional history determines the regional distribution, geometry, and texture of the reservoir sandstones, as well as the characteristics of the nonreservoir facies that may act as barriers to vertical growth of hydraulic fractures resulting from high in situ stress.
 Production characteristics of tight gas reservoirs are partly controlled by diagenetic modifications to the reservoirs; extensive cementation is commonly why permeability is low.
 Finally, studies of structural history and geometry, natural fractures, and stress attributes are important to the understanding of tight gas resources because hydraulic fracture treatments are commonly carried out to achieve economic flow rates.
 Horizontal drilling is a promising method for developing low-permeability gas reservoirs.
 Determining the present stress state in reservoir rocks and adjacent strata helps the direction of hydraulic fracture propagation to be predicted and fractures to be contained more effectively.
 In addition to potentially providing conduits for fluid flow to the wellbore, the abundance and orientation of natural fractures may affect the orientation and shape of hydraulic fractures and influence fluid leakoff characteristics.